What is a fresher resume?

 A mistake many freshers make is to submit the same generic resume to multiple companies.
 The trick to writing a good resume, – and maximizing your chances of getting invited for an interview – is to tailor it to each position you apply for.

-Employers want to know that you’ve thoroughly read the job description and understand the requirements of the job.
-Including resume keywords throughout your resume is a good way to show that you’ve taken the time to think about what makes you a good fit for the position.
+Including resume keywords from the job description throughout your resume is a good way to show that you’ve taken the time to think about what makes you a good fit for the position.

 Here’s an example of a sales associate job ad with the resume keywords in bold: